netsys-edinburgh/nervion-powder/doc/scenarios.md

 - **ue_msin**: 10-digit string that uniquely identifies a UE in the core (e.g. ue_msin: "0000000001")
 - **ue_key**: 16-byte string UE key (e.g. ue_key: "0x00000000000000000000000000000000")
 - **ue_op_key**: 16-byte string Operator's key (e.g. ue_op_key: "0x00112233445566778899AABBCCDDEEFF")
-- **control_plane**: Control plane command that defines the behaviour of the UE (More details about this bellow)
+- **control_plane**: Control plane command that defines the behavior of the UE (More details about this bellow)
 - **traffic_command**: Bash command with the tool that generates traffic (e.g. traffic_command: ping -I {TUN} 8.8.8.8).
 This command is executed only when the UE is attached to the network.
 - **enb**: Number of the eNB that is going to be the initial serving eNB.

-Note that *enb* in the scenario indifferently refers to eNB and gNB.
+Note that *enb* in the scenario can refer to either eNB or gNB as appropriate for the emulation scenario.

 ## How to specify Control Plane actions